ellenkoenig/R-co-learning-resources/README.md

 # Resources for the OpenTechSchool Berlin Co-Learning Group "R & Statistical Data Analysis"

 ## Downloading and Installing R
-Select your location at http://cran.r-project.org/mirrors.html and afterwards download the right installer file for your operating system.
+Choose & download the right installer for your computer from http://mirrors.softliste.de/cran/ .
 Then run the installer you downloaded.

 ## Graphical IDE for R
 The most commonly used one is [RStudio](http://www.rstudio.com/)